NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/01 - John.md

 [[Bibles/CSB/43 - John/John 21#9|John 21:9]] - Callback to Jesus feeding the 5000

 [[Bibles/CSB/43 - John/John 21#15|John 21:15-17]] - Callback to Peter denying Jesus 3 times, this time Jesus RESTORES Peter 3 times.

+[[Bibles/CSB/43 - John/John 21#19|John 21:19]] - Someone dying a brutal death doesn't seem like it would glorify God **ON THE SURFACE** but dig deeper and you'll see why.
+Peter died a terrible horrible death and could have renounced God to save himself BUT because of how much he loved God and had faith in him - he chose to follow what he knew was true and die in a horrible way.
+The reason this glorified God is because it shows how even something is horrible on the surface, Peter had faith until the end.
+It also showed these traits:
+- Faithfulness and Obedience
+- Witness to the Gospel
+- Encouragement to Believers
+- Fulfillment of Prophecy

 [[Bibles/CSB/43 - John/John 21#20|John 21:20]] - This is John (The disciple Jesus loved).
 The following verses talk about how Peter shouldn't concern himself with John but rather focus on what Jesus is calling Peter to do.